pelithne/AKS_secure_baseline_the_hard_way/README.md

 ### Deploy Azure Kubernetes Service

-This chapter covers deploying AKS with outbound traffic configured to use a user-defined routing table, ensuring traffic passes through the Azure Firewall.
+This part covers deploying AKS with outbound traffic configured to use a user-defined routing table, ensuring traffic passes through the Azure Firewall.
 A private DNS zone is also created when deploying a private AKS cluster.
 A user-assigned identity with necessary permissions is assigned to the cluster and load balancer subnet.
 This identity is a type of managed identity in Azure.

 1) Create a user-assigned managed identity.